Atlantic slave trade: Atlantic travel

-During the first wave of European colonization, although many of the initial Atlantic naval explorations were led by the Iberian conquistadors, members of many European nationalities were involved, including sailors from Spain, Portugal, France, England, the Italian states, and the Netherlands.
-This diversity led Thornton to describe the initial "exploration of the Atlantic" as "a truly international exercise, even if many of the dramatic discoveries were made under the sponsorship of the Iberian monarchs".
-That leadership later gave rise to the myth that "the Iberians were the sole leaders of the exploration".
+During the first wave of European colonization, although many Atlantic naval explorations were led by the Iberian conquistadors, members of many European nationalities were involved, including from Spain, Portugal, France, England, the Italian states, and the Netherlands.
+This diversity led Thornton to describe the "exploration of the Atlantic" as "a truly international exercise, even if many of the dramatic discoveries were made under the sponsorship of the Iberian monarchs".
+That gave rise to the myth that "the Iberians were the sole leaders of the exploration".